-- 3. This document provides an objective assessment of the planning merits and strategic environmental assessment of potential development sites submitted for consideration as part of the LDP process. - 4.
+- This document provides an objective assessment of the planning merits and strategic environmental assessment of potential development sites submitted for consideration as part of the LDP process. - 4.
 The document provides an overview of the key environmental characteristics of the Musselburgh area and highlights key sensitivities of the area and environmental features that could be affected, positively or negatively, by any future development.
 The site assessment methodology is fully explained below, and the result of each site assessment is included in this report. - 5.
-The intention of this work is to show the background information considered when selecting preferred and alternative development sites for the MIR.
-It also allows people to take an informed view on if they agree or disagree with the preferred sites.
-The document also fulfils Strategic Environmental Assessment requirements by considering the potential environmental effects of all the individual sites.
-The cumulative impact of preferred and alternative sites is assessed through consideration of each strategy option overall as set out in the IER.
+The intention of this work is to show the background information considered when selecting sites for inclusion in the LDP.
+At MIR and proposed LDP stages, it also allowed people to take an informed view on if they agree or disagree with the sites included.
+The document fulfils Strategic Environmental Assessment requirements by considering the potential environmental effects of all the individual sites.
+The cumulative impact of preferred and alternative sites is assessed through consideration of each strategy option overall as set out in the Environment Report (ER).
+Scottish Ministers advise that "the aim of SEA is to provide information on the environmental effects of plan options; it cannot be expected to decide which one is ultimately adopted into the plan".
+The site assessments therefore are intended to inform, not dictate, the choice of sites finally included in the LDP.